stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 ![Content by URL Count]({{ site.baseurl }}/assets/images/posts/2019/training_validation_results.png)

+Question(s)?
+With about 98% accuracy, can we talk about overfitting here?
+Surely not.
+Or can we?

 ## GPU

 You may notice the `with`-statement and recall that I am working on a laptop.
 To train the model on the laptop is not manageable.
 To be able to train the model I used [paperspace's gradient service](https://www.paperspace.com/gradient), which includes jupyter notebooks, a job runner, and a python module to run any code on Paperspace GPU cloud.
 The gradient machine I created is a Quadro P4000 with 8CPU's and 30GB RAM.
 One epoch needed about 45 minutes to calculate.

 ## Jupyter Notebook